enrferaba/Machine-Learning_pythonB1/trabajo_step_by_step.md

 import matplotlib.pyplot as plt
 ```

-I import only what I need: `pandas`/`numpy` for data handling, `StandardScaler`
-for feature scaling, `KMeans` for clustering, the two validation metrics that
+I import exactly what I need: `pandas` and `numpy` for tables, `StandardScaler` for feature scaling, `KMeans` for clustering, two quality metrics, and `matplotlib` for pictures.
-we used in class, and `matplotlib` for the small 2D visualisation.

-### Step 1.2 — Loading the raw CSV and checking the first rows
+### Step 1.2 — Load the CSV and peek at the first rows

 ```python
 zoo_columns = [